Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Related Work

 \subsection{Multi-lingual Sentence Embeddings}

 Training a universal sentence embedding model for all languages is a fundamental and important task.
 As the ability of efficient similarity calculation across languages, multi-lingual sentence embeddings have been applied to low-resource corpus filtering~\cite{chaudhary2019low}, parallel corpus mining~\cite{kvapilikova2021unsupervised}, and synthesized dataset filtering~\cite{, wu-etal-2023-wspalign}. \citet{artetxe2019massively} utilize the BiLSTM structure with a shared vocabulary for all languages.
 Recent studies prefer to adopt CL in multilingual settings with source-target translation pairs where the target sentence would be considered as the particular positive for the source sentence.
-For example, LaBSE~\cite{feng2020language} is a BERT-based multilingual sentence representation model trained on massive amounts of monolingual data and translation pairs covering over 100 languages. \citet{wang-etal-2022-english} propose a multilingual version of SimCSE, called mSimCSE, showing that the contrastive learning objective of SimCSE can also be applied to multi-lingual settings by using multi-lingual data.
-Although CL-based models have become common, leveraging multiple positives for learning multi-lingual sentence embeddings is still underexplored.
+For example, LaBSE~\cite{feng2020language} is a BERT-based multilingual sentence representation model trained on massive amounts of monolingual data and translation pairs covering over 100 languages. \citet{mao-nakagawa-2023-lealla} distill LaBSE for lightweight mutil-lingual sentence embedding models. \citet{wang-etal-2022-english} show that CL resembling SimCSE can also be applied to multi-lingual settings by using multi-lingual data.
+Besides, sentence-level CL is often combined with token-level information, for example, token-level reconstruction~\cite{mao2022ems} and token-level alignment~\citet{Li2023DualAlignmentPF} to improve cross-lingual sentence embeddings.
+Although CL-based models have become common, leveraging multiple positives for learning multi-lingual sentence embeddings is still unexplored.